Risks and Failures of Digital Transformation: Real Cases and Lessons

 Ford Case: The Failure of Project Everest

-2. The implementation period was five years, with a budget of $200 million.
+The implementation timeline was five years, with a budget of $200 million.

 Conclusion: How to Avoid Digital Transformation Failure

 Digital transformation is systematic work to improve business processes.
-To avoid failure, start with clear goals, define a change management strategy, and involve employees.
-Choose realistic timelines, run testing, support cross-functional collaboration, and continuously monitor results so that technology strengthens the business.
+To avoid failure, start with clear goals, build a change management strategy, and involve employees.
+Choose realistic timelines, test thoroughly, support cross-functional collaboration, and continuously track results so technology strengthens the business.